-$[\]hbox{(2) Amounts in this column represent discretionary bonuses, retention bonuses and signing bonuses. } \\$
+(2) Amounts in this column represent discretionary bonuses, retention bonuses and signing bonuses.

 (3) Amounts in this column for 2020 represent the aggregate grant fair value calculated in accordance with ASC 718 with respect to restricted stock unit grants to our named executive officers in March and July 2020 under our 2020 Incentive Award Plan ("LTIP").
-For the assumptions used in determining these values, see Note 17 to our 2020 audited financial statements contained in our 2020 Annual Report.
+For the assumptions used in determining these values, see Note 17 to our 2020 audited financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2020.